publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptI/m__us_usc_t47_s337.md

     (b) __Assignment__

-        The Commission shall commence assignment of licenses for public safety services created pursuant to subsection (a) of this section no later than September 30, 1998.
+        The Commission shall commence assignment of licenses for public safety services created pursuant to subsection (a) no later than September 30, 1998.

     (c) __Licensing of unused frequencies for public safety services__